ISU Turf Research Reports

 Group numbers help avoid the risk of disease resistance by identifying which fungicides, herbicides and insecticide products operate under the same mode of action.
 Usually included on the first page of a label, group numbers make it easy to organize products with different modes of action into a rotation program.
 For example, if you notice signs of resistance after using a fungicide in Group 1, try using a product with a different group number in the next application.

-4. Acknowledge Agricultural Use Require
+4. Acknowledge Agricultural Use Requirements

 Agricultural and non-agricultural use requirements on product labels are important and vary depending on product use.
 A greenhouse or nursery employee, for instance, may use the same product as a turf professional, but has to abide by a completely different set of rules with regard to protective equipment and re-entry interval.
 Failing to read this section of a label could harm employees, turf or plants and the environment.